Frequently Asked Questions

 How do I cancel an appointment?

-If you have made an appointment that you no longer require we would ask that you either call in to the practice or phone us to cancel.
+If you have made an appointment that you no longer require we would ask that you phone us to cancel.
 This allows us to improve our access for other patients.

 Who has access to your information?

 All clinical staff members including doctors, nurses and other health professionals need access to your records.
 But this is on a need-to-know basis and involves only those who are involved in your care.
 If you are referred to hospital, your health/medical information will need to be transferred from your GP to the hospital, and back again.
 Secretaries, receptionists and other admin staff need limited access so that they can do administrative tasks such as your letters and booking appointments.
 NHS staff have a duty of confidence to make sure that your information is not disclosed inappropriately, and they work to a Code of Conduct for handling personal information.